 In Major Crimes, during their investigation, the team discovers that the father that was missing had AB type blood, which means he couldn't have fathered his type O daughter.

-German singer Udo Lindenberg once made the song "0 rhesus negativ" where he meets a vampire, but is spared because the vampire can't stand that special blood type.
+The song "0 rhesus negativ" by German singer Udo Lindenberg involves the singer meeting a vampire, but being spared because the vampire can't stand that blood type.

 In the middle school musical Dracula, Baby Dracula offers to do anything in his power to help Lucy.
 He is asked if he's type B (Lucy's type) or O - the universal donor.
 He replies that he's type AB - the universal receiver.